jbarreiros/dtcg-style-dictionary/README.md

 - Generates a lot of extra tokens.
 - Composite tokens cannot be referenced by alias (because they are discarded).
-- If a composite token had a `$description` or other custom properties, they will be inaccessible to transforms and formats.
+- If a composite token has a `$description` or other custom properties, they will be inaccessible to transforms and formats.

 ### Sample 2